-This is another major component of cash spending and investor looks at it in details.
-It is indicative of kind of financing activity which has been undertaken by the company in a particular area.
+This article is another major component of cash spending, and investor looks at it in details.
+It is indicative of the kind of financing activity which has been undertaken by the company in a particular area.
 In FY15, Apple incorporation spent $20,484 million in financing activities.
 Few observations from the above cash flow from financing activity parts are:

 source: Amazon 10K

 Till now we have seen one product and one Service Company.
 Now let us have a look at one of the banking majors.
-This will give us a good coverage of how companies classify different functions under ‘cash flow from financing activities’.
+This will give us good coverage of how companies classify different functions under ‘cash flow from financing activities.’

 source: JPMorgan 10K

-Since this entity is a bank, lot of line items will be completely different from what it is for others.
-There are many line items which are only applicable to banks or companies in financial services.
-Few observations from the above statements is:
+Since this entity is a bank, a lot of line items will be completely different from what it is for others.
+There are many line items that are only applicable to banks or companies in financial services.
+Few observations from the above statements are:

 - The quantum of the dividend has been steadily increasing over the last 5 years.
-This is indicative of the fact that banks are now out of turmoil which they faced in 2008-2009.
-The economy has definitely turned a circle and banks are able to payout steady dividend.
+This is indicative of the fact that banks are now out of turmoil, which they faced in 2008-2009.
+The economy has definitely turned a circle, and banks are able to pay out steady dividends.

-Also, note that cash flow for financing trends could be identified and extrapolated to estimate the funding requirements of the company in future, (also look at – how to forecast financial statements?)
+Also, note that cash flow for financing trends could be identified and extrapolated to estimate the funding requirements of the company in the future (also look at – how to forecast financial statements?)

-Investor’s earlier use to look into income statement and balance sheet for clues about the situation of the company.
-However, over the years investors have now also started looking at each one of these statements alongside conjunction of cash flow statements.
+Investors earlier use to look into the income statement and balance sheet for clues about the situation of the company.
+However, over the years, investors have now also started looking at each one of these statements alongside the conjunction of cash flow statements.
 This actually helps in getting the whole picture and also helps in taking a much more calculated investment decision.
-As we have seen throughout the article we are able to see that cash flow from financing activities is a great indicator of core financing activity of the company.
+As we have seen throughout the article, we are able to see that cash flow from financing activities is a great indicator of the core financing activity of the company.

-If the company has surplus cash than it can be assumed that company is operating in the so-called safe zone.
-If a company is consistently generating more cash than the cash used, it will come out in form of dividend payments, share buybacks, reduction in debt or case of acquisition to grow the company inorganically.
+If the company has surplus cash, then it can be assumed that the company is operating in the so-called safe zone.
+If a company is consistently generating more cash than the cash used, it will come out in the form of dividend payments, share buybacks, reduction in debt, or case of acquisition to grow the company inorganically.
 All of these are perceived as good points to create good stockholder value.